rafaballerini/GitTutorial/README.md

 **Não esqueçam de deixar o like e se inscrever no [canal do Youtube](https://youtube.com/RafaellaBallerini) ❤**

 Até semana que vem, um beijo!

+## Hi am Imran

+am trying to polish my git skils although i don't understand french sorry for the few lines am about to add to your README file. thank you